rouvinerh/tp/docs/DeveloperGuide.md

 The user's input is processed to add a run as follows:

-1. `handler.handleWorkout()` determines the type of workout to add is `run`, and calls the `parser.parseRunInput()` method to process the user's run input.

-2. `parser.parseRunInput()` splits the input using `parser.splitRunInput()` using the flags, returning a `String[]` variable.
+1. `parser.parseRunInput()` splits the input using `parser.splitRunInput()` using the flags, returning a `String[]` variable.
     - Method also extracts the optional `date` parameter if present.

-3. `validation.validateRunInput()` is called to validate each parameter.
+2. `validation.validateRunInput()` is called to validate each parameter.
 If no exceptions caused by invalid parameters are thrown, the validated parameters are used to create the new `Run` object.

-4. The `Run` constructor checks whether the distance given and pace calculated is within the valid range.
+3. The `Run` constructor checks whether the distance given and pace calculated is within the valid range.
 If not, it throws an exception.

-5. Afterwards, the `Workout` constructor is implicitly called since `Run` inherits from `Workout`. `workout.addIntoWorkoutList()` is called, which calls `workoutLists.addRun()` to add the `Run`.
+4. Afterwards, a `Workout` object is implicitly created since `Run` inherits from `Workout`. `workout.addIntoWorkoutList()` is called, creating a new `WorkoutLists` object, and `workoutLists.addRun()` is used to add the `Run`.

 5. The new `Run` object is then passed to `output.printAddRun()` and a message acknowledging the successful adding is printed to the screen.